MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/index.md

     get->>dapp: Notify change
 ```

-The `get-starknet` library offers several key features that improve how dapps interact with the StarkNet network through MetaMask."
+The `get-starknet` library offers several key features that improve how dapps interact with the Starknet network through MetaMask:

-- The `WalletAccount` uses a specified provider to access data from the StarkNet network.
+- The `WalletAccount` uses a specified provider to access data from the Starknet network.
-- For transactions, `get-starknet` prepares the data and sends it to MetaMask for signing via StarkNet Snap.
+- For transactions, `get-starknet` prepares the data and sends it to MetaMask for signing through the Starknet Snap.
 - `get-starknet` enables the dapp to create contract instances connected to the `WalletAccount`, allowing smart contract functions to be invoked, with MetaMask handling the signatures.
-- It sets up listeners for account and network changes in MetaMask, so the dapp can subscribe and update its state accordingly.
+- `get-starknet` sets up listeners for account and network changes in MetaMask, so the dapp can subscribe and update its state accordingly.
-- `get-starknet` can request network changes through MetaMask, allowing users to switch between StarkNet networks, such as Mainnet or Sepolia testnet.
+- `get-starknet` can request network changes through MetaMask, allowing users to switch between Starknet networks, such as Mainnet or Sepolia testnet.
-- It can also request MetaMask to display specific tokens, improving the user experience.
+- `get-starknet` can also request MetaMask to display specific tokens, improving the user experience.